jometa9/requirement/README.md

       if(lineCount > 1) // Has orders (more than just counter)
       {
-         UpdateChartMessage("📈 IPTRADE STATUS: ORDERS RECEIVED\\nProcessing new trades from master");
+         UpdateChartMessage("📈 COPIER STATUS: ORDERS RECEIVED\\nProcessing new trades from master");

          for(int i = 1; i < lineCount; i++) // Skip counter line
          {